breatheco-de/content/src/content/lesson/what-is-learnpack.md

 ---

-Throughout this course, you will see here and there the word "LearnPack"; you will use LearnPack A LOT to practice coding tutorials and small exercises.
+Throughout this course, you will see here and there the word "LearnPack".
+You will use LearnPack A LOT to practice coding tutorials and small exercises.
 This article is an attempt to explain what it is and how to use it, so you can run all the tutorials smoothly.

 ## What is LearnPack?